ballerina-platform/module-ballerinax-azure.functions/azurefunctions-extension-bala/Package.md

 #### Custom 'host.json'

-A custom [host.json](https://docs.microsoft.com/en-us/azure/azure-functions/functions-host-json) file for the functions deployment can be optionally provided by placing a 'host.json' file in the current working directory where the bal build is done.
-The required host.json properties are provided/overridden by the values derived from the source code by the compiler extension.
+A custom [host.json](https://docs.microsoft.com/en-us/azure/azure-functions/functions-host-json) file for the functions deployment can be optionally provided by placing a 'host.json' file in the current working directory in which the `bal build` is done.
+The required `host.json` properties are provided/overridden by the values derived from the source code by the compiler extension.

 ### Report Issues